zqx1392/hello-world/README.md

 - can we do credit card in jap?
 - Pao to reserv hotel (28 - 2)
-- also don't forget in-case-raining backup plan for nov

 sup
 - cm - I like her